DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-PAYABLE/Vendor-payments.md

 ### File formats

 > Note: Recommended to use Generic electronic reporting formats.
+Only ER formats can be sent to secure location using [Electronic reporting export connections](Save-electronic-reporting-file-to-secure-location.md).

 Finance utilities EFT formats: When setting up Vendor **Methods of payment** and setting **Generic electronic Export format** to _No_, Finance utilities currently provides the following export formats:
 - ANZ Direct Credit Service (AU)